Welcome to Cheapskate Investing!

 Note: The above list reflect the stock markets for which I conduct my screening.
 I don’t necessarily own or do analysis on companies in all of these stock exchanges.
-Based on my experiences, I have found the most number of wide-moat compounders listed in the U.S., while Hong Kong and Japan have been fertile ground for my cigar-butt investments.
+Based on my experience, I have found the most number of wide-moat compounders listed in the U.S., while Hong Kong, Malaysia (these two countries make up the bulk of my stock portfolio) have been fertile ground for my cigar-butt investments.

 Q: How much does the paid premium member subscription cost?
 What methods of payment do you accept?

 A: You will be charged US$29 upfront and every month thereafter for the Cheapskate Investing Paid Membership.
 You can either pay with your Paypal balance or with credit cards through Paypal.